-- Agda programs are structured in modules.
-The first module in each file is the top-level module whose name matches the filename.
-The contents of a module are declaration such as data types and function definitions. - Other modules can be imported using an import statement, for example open import IO.
-This imports the IO module from the standard library and brings its contents into scope. - A module exporting a function main : IO a can be compiled to a standalone executable.
+- The first line declares the top-level module, named hello-world-prog. - The second line imports the IO module from the standard library and brings its contents into scope. - A module exporting a function main of type Main (defined in the IO module of the standard library) can be compiled to a standalone executable.
 For example: main = run (putStrLn "Hello, World!") runs the IO command putStrLn "Hello, World!" and then quits the program.